Sahodhari: Plot

 Pazhani has two children — Chandiran and Meena.
 Meena is married.
 Chandiran loves Pankajam.
 His father and grandmother want him to marry a relative girl, Thangam, who is very helpful to the family.
 But Chandiran marries Pankajam defying them.
 Meena's husband spends money in drinking and gambling.
-He also cheats her and develops a relationship with the milk woman.
+He also cheats on her and develops a relationship with the milk woman.
 Meena is worried.
 Pankajam, who hailed from a rich family is not financially satisfied with Chandiran.
 She also starts suspecting Chandiran as having an affair with Thangam.
 Anandakonar, a milkman, who is also the fiancée of the milk woman finds out the extravagant life led by Meena's husband and his trying to seduce his fiancée, the milk woman.
 Anandakonar tries to bring a solution.
 How everything is solved forms the crux of the story.

 Cast

 The list was adapted from the film's review article in The Hindu and the film's opening credits.